benbalter/benbalter.github.com/_posts/2020-02-05-blocking-vs-muting.md

 ---
 title: User blocking vs. user muting
-description: Most social networks offer some form of user blocking, user muting, or both.
-Here's the difference between the two and why GitHub takes a unique approach to blocking that relies on federated community management for content moderation.
+description: Most platforms offer some form of user blocking, user muting, or both.
+Here's why GitHub takes a unique approach to blocking that relies on federated community management and how it takes into account mutually shared goals, but also the potential that those trusted to moderate communities may themselves be the ones that need to be blocked.
 ---

+Most platforms offer some form of user blocking, user muting, or both.
+Here's why GitHub takes a unique approach to blocking that relies on federated community management, and how it takes into account mutually shared goals, but also the potential that those trusted to moderate communities may themselves be the ones that need to be blocked.

-Most social networks offer some form of user blocking, user muting, or both.
-Typically, each feature is roughly:
+Typically, each user safety feature is roughly:

 * **User Muting** - You don't see _the blocked user's_ content.
 * **User blocking** - The blocked user doesn't see _your_ content.